 How does the bedwetting alarm method work?

-The purpose of the bedwetting alarm method is to teach the child to recognize the signals of a full bladder.
-When your child goes to bed, he or she will wear special Dryly® pants.
-A small transmitter is attached to the pants with two snaps.
-Through small invisible wires in the underwear the transmitter track whether it becomes damp.
-As soon as your child starts wetting the bed, the transmitter detects this and immediately sends a message to the receiver that is hiding in Wizzu.
-The receiver generates an alarm sound and wakes the child!
+The bedwetting alarm method aims to teach the child to better recognize the signals of a full bladder.
+When your child goes to bed, he or she puts on special Dryly® pants.
+A small transmitter with two buttons is attached to the bedwetting alarm.
+The transmitter keeps track of wet or damp underwear through small invisible threads in the underwear.
+As soon as your child starts peeing the bed, the transmitter senses this and immediately sends a message to the receiver hidden in Wizzu.
+The receiver makes an alarm sound and wakes the child!

 Because your child wakes up when the bladder is at its maximum capacity, he or she learns to recognize the sensation of a full bladder.
 By applying the bedwetting alarm method over a longer period of time, it trains your child to increasingly recognize the sensation of a full bladder.